 - Supported licenses e.g. CC0 or CC-BY license.
 For example the Image Data Resource (IDR) uses Creative Commons Licenses for submitted datasets and encourages submitting authors to choose.

-- Which types of access is required for the users e.g. download only, browse search and view data and metadata, API access, etc.
+- Which types of access are required for the users e.g. download only, browse search and view data and metadata, API access.

 - Does an entry have an access e.g. idr-xxx, EMPIAR-#####?

 - Does an entry have a DOI (Digital Object Identifier)?

 Comparative table of some repositories that can be used to deposit imaging data:

 |BioImageArchive||Archive||No PIH data||None||—||Free|

 |Dryad||Archive||No PIH data||300GB||Yes||over 50GB (*)|

 |IDR||Added-value||Cell/Tissue imaging data, no PIH data||None||Yes||Free|